 Compounding will occur on quasi-coupon dates.
-For dated gilts, quasi-coupon dates are the dates on the semi-annual cycle defined by the (final) maturity date, irrespective of whether cash flows occur on those dates (examples of quasi-coupon dates on which cash flows would not occur include the first quasi-coupon date of a new issue having a long first dividend period; the next quasi-coupon date of a gilt settling in its ex-dividend period; and most quasi-coupon dates of a strip).
-The quasi-coupon dates for undated gilts are defined by their regular coupon cycle.
+Quasi-coupon dates are the dates on the semiannual cycle defined by the maturity date, irrespective of whether cash flows occur on those dates (examples of quasi-coupon dates on which cash flows would not occur include the first quasi-coupon date of a new issue having a long first dividend period; the next quasi-coupon date of a gilt settling in its ex-dividend period; and most quasi-coupon dates of a strip).
 A full quasi-coupon period is defined as the period between two consecutive quasi-coupon dates.
 For example, a gilt settling on its issue date (assuming this is not also a quasi-coupon date) will have a quasi-coupon period which starts on the quasi-coupon date prior to the issue date and ends on the first quasi-coupon date following the issue date.
 If the issue date falls on a quasi-coupon date, then the quasi-coupon period starts on the issue date.
 Cash flows and quasi-coupon dates which are due to occur on non-business days are not adjusted (i.e. are not 'bumped').